CopernicaMarketingSoftware/Documentation/Mailerq/configuration.md

 When the max memory limit is reached, MailerQ stops loading messages from the message queue until more memory is available.

-## Management console

-MailerQ opens a web port that can be used for monitoring the application.
-Go with your browser to http://your-server-name:port to access this management console.

-###www-ip: `<ip address>`
-By default, the MailerQ management console can be accessed via all the IP addresses that are available on the server.
-If you only want to use a single IP, you can use this setting.

-###www-host: `<hostname>`
-MailerQ automatically detects its hostname by doing a reverse DNS lookup.
-If you want to use a different host instead, you can use this variable.

-###www-port: `<port>`
-Specific port opened to your management console.

-###www-certificate: `<certificate file>`
-Path to certificate file for HTTPS.

-###www-privatekey: `<private key file>`
-Path to private key file for HTTPS.

-###www-ciphers: `<cipher list>`
-Colon-separated list of allowed ciphers for HTTPS.

-###www-dir: `<path to 'www' dir>`
-Directory holding the static content (html, javascript, images, css) of the admin console.

-###www-password: `<password>`
-Password you want to use to login into the MailerQ management console.
-Leave this empty if you do not want to use a password for the management console.
-Make sure to install a firewall so that the web interface can only accessed by you - especially if you do not use a password.

 ## SMTP server